jaywcjlove/devtutor/README.md

 ## Main Features

-- Code Examples: Replicable samples that you can use directly in your projects.
+- Provide sample code that can be used directly in your project
-- UI Previews: See how your code affects the appearance of your app in real-time.
+- View in real time how your code affects the appearance of the application
-- Integrated Documentation: Access to the official Swift programming language documentation in both English and Chinese, available offline.
+- Provide the official Swift programming language documentation in both Chinese and English versions for offline use
-- Third-Party Package Discovery: Explore and contribute to the collection of third-party packages in [Explore Data](./data/explore.json).
+- Explore a collection of third-party packages, see [Explore Data](./data/explore.json)
-- And much more...
+- And more features...

 ## About SwiftUI